biobakery/synmetap/README.txt

 2. IMG taxonomy table
 We distribute this table (input/Taxontable_demo) which is compatible with our test IMG genomes dataset.
-You may want to change it if you use a different genomes datasets.
+You may want to change it if you use a different genomes dataset.
 This table is used to map taxonomy names to file names in the dataset (either genome sequence file or gene annotation files).
-Be aware that if your table's format is not the same of input/Taxontable_demo, our pipeline will fail due to inability to map correctly.
+Be aware that if your table's format is not the same as input/Taxontable_demo, our pipeline will fail due to inability to map correctly.

+Columns used by the pipeline are columns 1, 3, 4, 13-15.
+They record the id (used as file names for genome sequences and annotation files), complete status (Finished, Draft, Permenant draft), human readable name (usually genus
++ species + strain names) and genus, species, strain names respectively.
+Other entries can be empty.

 We use IMG dataset version 3.5 updated in summer 2012.

+*Note* Feel free to add several entries in this table to map genomes not present in IMG dataset but you want to add by yourself.
+Columns needed for this are 1, 3, 4, 13-15.

 3. Error model
 Optionally, users can also supply an error model file as input.
 This should be